-Glycated skin may appear irritated, sensitive, red, wrinkled, dull, dehydrated or acne-prone.
-It’s important to be gentle with glycated skin because it is very fragile and subject to epidermal breakdown and irriation.
-Look for anti-inflammatory, antioxidant rich and hydrating products such as hyaluronic acid, green tea, vitamin C & E, seaweed, oatmeal, honey, licorice root, astaxanthin (powerful antioxidant), and arnica.
+Glycated skin may appear irritated, sensitive, red, wrinkled, dull, dehydrated, or acne-prone.
+It’s important to be gentle with glycated skin because it is very fragile and subject to epidermal breakdown and irritation.
+Look for anti-inflammatory, antioxidant-rich, and hydrating products such as hyaluronic acid, green tea, vitamin C & E, seaweed, oatmeal, honey, licorice root, astaxanthin (a powerful antioxidant), and arnica.
 Cell turnover slows down in glycated skin and needs regular light peeling to induce new collagen stimulation.
 Stay away from very harsh scrubs (light scrubs are ok) as this will irritate the top layer of the skin.
-Instead, look for chemical peeling agents such as lactic acid, malic acid, hibiscus flower and enzymes.
+Instead, look for chemical peeling agents such as lactic acid, malic acid, hibiscus flower, and enzymes.
 A hydrating facial mask once a week will replenish and restore cellular hydration to keep skin looking plump and vibrant.

 How do you treat glycated skin or AGE’s with diet?